symfony/symfony-docs/components/dotenv.rst

 #.
 If there's a ``.env.$env.local`` file, this one is loaded.
 Otherwise, it falls
    back to ``.env.$env``.

-This might look complicated at first glance but it gives you the opportunity to commit multiple environment-specific files that can then be adjusted to your local environment easily.
+This might look complicated at first glance but it gives you the opportunity to commit multiple environment-specific files that can then be adjusted to your local environment.
 Given you commit ``.env``, ``.env.test`` and ``.env.dev`` to represent different configuration settings for your environments, each of them can be adjusted by using ``.env.local``, ``.env.test.local`` and ``.env.dev.local`` respectively.

 .. note::